Alfresco/docs-alfresco/intelligence-services/latest/config/comprehend.md

 Use this information to configure and deploy a custom AI recognizer and a custom AI classifier using Amazon Comprehend.

-This guide takes you through the journey of configuring your Alfresco Content Services instance to enrich the content with custom metadata detected with powerful state of the art AI algorithms.
+This guide takes you through the journey of configuring your Content Services instance to enrich the content with custom metadata detected with powerful state of the art AI algorithms.

-Multiple custom entity recognizers and classifiers can be configured and used in Alfresco Content Services simultaneously, on either the same or different folders, using a flexible configuration.
+Multiple custom entity recognizers and classifiers can be configured and used in Content Services simultaneously, on either the same or different folders, using a flexible configuration.

 ## Configuration flow